MilenTecle/znapped/README.md

     - Purpose: Provides a flexible dropdown menu for managing edit and delete actions.
     - Usage : Used in profiles, comments and posts for edit and delete options.

+4. ConfirmationModal.js
+    - Purpose: Displays a confirmation modal to prompt users before executing a delete action.
+    - Usage : Used for deleting posts, comments, notifications and messages.

 ### Context-specific